wustl-oncology/immuno_gcp_wdl_compute1/AdHoc.md

 Note on the Operating System.
 In the following example we will use this Google Image as a base: `ubuntu-2204-jammy-v20220712a, ubuntu-os-cloud, ubuntu-2204-lts`.
 To see a full list of available public images you can use: `gcloud compute images list`.

-Using `gcloud compute` directly to launch a custom instance:

 ```
 gcloud compute instances create $GCS_INSTANCE_NAME --project $GCS_PROJECT \
        --service-account=$GCS_SERVICE_ACCOUNT --scopes=cloud-platform \
        --image-family ubuntu-2204-lts --image-project ubuntu-os-cloud \